Head off Japan's typical tourist route to explore hilltop temples, artist island retreats, castle old towns and hidden valleys

 Travelling the 400km west along Japan’s eastern seaboard to Hiroshima will take just over an hour and a half by Shinkansen bullet train.
 It’s a scenic coastal route that rushes through several major cities.
 On arrival, you’ll have the day to explore.
 Despite its tragic past – venerated in still-standing dome ruins and the excellent Peace Park and Museum – Hiroshima is a vibrant city.
 There’s plenty of neon bustle to impress along with quiet park gardens dotted with teahouses to take some time out in.
 Don’t skip the city’s multi-tiered castle.
 Dating back to 1589, it was – like much of the city – destroyed in 1945 before its five storeys were rebuilt in all their Meiji Restoration-era glory.

-Today, we recommend making a trip out to Miyajima – the ‘Shrine Island’.
+Today, you'll join a private guide for a full day of in-depth touring in Hiroshima or, across the water on Miyajima – the ‘Shrine Island’.
 Set in the Inland Sea National Park, it’s famous for its World Heritage floating torii gate that welcomes ferry passengers to the island.
 Its shocking vermillion is picked out against the island’s green interior and mirroring waters.
 After making land, be sure to take a cable car to the summit of Mt.
 Misen where friendly deer roam around Buddhist temples and views look back over the island-studded bay to Hiroshima.

 After making your way to Ujina Port, you’ll board the Super Jet Ferry – Japan’s nautical answer to the bullet train – to hop over to Matsuyama in northwest Shikoku.
 The city is best known for its Dogo Onsen, Japan’s oldest hot spring and the site of your traditional ryokan stay.
 Just en suite baths are fed from the same geothermal source that saw mentions in Japanese classical literature, your authentic timber accommodation comes complete with tatami mats and sliding paper screens.
 While you’re in Matsuyama, don’t forget to call into the 17th century castle – one of the country’s dozen originals – for views over the town.